-It is a disease that impacts all age ranges.
-In most cases, an allergy begins in infancy or childhood and evolves as a patient grows into adulthood, so an allergist has to be versatile, not only because of the wide range of ages but also the range of disorders.
+Allergies impact people of all ages.
+In most cases, an allergy begins in infancy or childhood and evolves as a patient grows into adulthood.
+An allergist has to be versatile to treat patients in a range of ages, suffering from a range of disorders.

-One area of allergology that Dr. Garcia-Lloret says has changed dramatically is food allergies.
+Dr. Garcia-Lloret says the study of food allergies has changed dramatically in recent decades.
 When she finished her fellowship in pediatric allergy and immunology, her plan was to work in gene therapy or primary immunodeficiency.
 "Food allergies were like a side business that no one cared about," she says.

 But in 2000, she began to witness a steady increase in the number of children with food allergies.
 "The adverse reactions to food, whether food allergy or food intolerance, didn't exist before.
 The allergists who were trained before 2000 didn't have the training on these adverse reactions."

 What does an allergist do today?
-There are cells and proteins that tell the whole story and new ways of recognizing allergic diseases that previously were never identified.
+There are cells and proteins that tell the whole story and new ways of recognizing previously unidentified allergic diseases.

 "If you told me when I finished my fellowship that I was going to be a specialist in food allergy, I would have laughed at you," says Dr. Garcia-Lloret.
 "I think the world of the specialty.
 Some clinicians can say, 'I save lives.'
 But I can say, 'We save lives and make life better.'"